 Good news: SecureLine is torrent friendly.
 However, you’ll have to use one of their selected servers:

 Of course, you can’t use this VPN to download copyrighted files.
 If you must use P2P, do not choose a server in the United States but rather the Czech Republic.

-Be aware that without kill switch, you’re vulnerable to DNS leaks.
+Be aware that without a kill switch, you’re vulnerable to DNS leaks.
 Therefore, if you’re looking to download torrents, I would recommend another VPN.
 Just to make sure you’re safe.

 SecureLine is not logging your activity.
-But they log your connection data: Timestamps, Bandwidth and IP Address.
+But they log your connection data: Timestamps, Bandwidth, and IP Address.